ai-cam/ai-cam.github.io/_calls/2025-12-03-ai-cams-ai-sciencepreneurship-bootcamp.md

     * Pitch development and showcase opportunities with local entrepreneurs.

     Applications are open to researchers and PhD students at the University of Cambridge and its associated institutions.
+We encourage all applicants to read the FAQs below before applying.
+If you have any further questions, please reach out to Zoë Walker-Fagg ([zw249@cam.ac.uk](<>)).

     **The deadline for applications is 17:00 on Wednesday 28 January 2026.**
-  heading: Want to apply?
+  heading: How to apply
   buttons:
     - text: Apply here
       link: https://forms.gle/uhKa28UuGWybaviCA